Milton Heumann

-Milton Heumann is Distinguished Professor of Political Science at Rutgers University.
+Milton Heumann (born 8 July 1947) is Distinguished Professor of Political Science at Rutgers University.
 He received his B.A. from Brooklyn College and his M.Phil. and Ph.D. from Yale University.
 He taught at the University of Michigan before joining the Rutgers faculty in 1981.
 He has spent many semesters as a Visiting Lecturer and Guggenheim Fellow at Yale Law School.
 He was chair of the Political Science Department of Rutgers from 1997 - 2003.
 His principal research interests are in the area of legal process, criminal justice and civil liberties.